haniya8/EventSync/DB-EventSync-Main/ReadMe.md

-# HR Management System – Database Systems Teaching App
+# Ticket Booking Web App

-This project is a **full-stack HR Management System** designed as teaching material for a database systems course.
+This project is a **full-stack Ticket Booking System**.
 It demonstrates how a web application interacts with a relational database (OracleDB) using a Node.js backend and a React frontend.

----

-## Acknowledgement

-This project is from the following repository: [https://github.com/ShehzadAslamOza/lab7-dbms-app/tree/main](https://github.com/ShehzadAslamOza/lab7-dbms-app/tree/main)

----

 ## Project Structure